-Optimize Your CTA: Better Alternatives to 'Click Here'
+Optimize Your CTA: Better Alternatives To ‘Click Here’

 How can we optimize the CTA for this page?

-First, remove the button to learn more.
+First, remove the “Learn More” button.
 We are going to give it an upgrade.

-The text below the image, in a tiny font size, is not linked.
+The text below the image, in tiny font size, is not linked.
 It asks a question, but the user must look for where to get the answer.

 It also asks a question that may not be as important or interesting as the one following it.
 I would remove the entire “Want to get to know us better” sentence.